 I’m just going to say it: North Georgia is a massively underrated destination.
 With the Blue Ridge Mountains, the start of the Appalachian Trail, numerous cute towns, waterfalls and viewpoints galore, and a rich history, there seems to be no end to interesting things to do here.

-Plus, with Atlanta and Nashville just a few hours away, North Georgia is really conveniently located between major cities.
+North Georgia is also really conveniently located between major cities.
+Popular destinations like Atlanta and Nashville are just a couple hours away, and Charleston and Savannah are both under 5 hours away.
 I’ve been absolutely delighted with the several trips I’ve made to North Georgia, and these are some of my favorite activities, attractions, and places to go in the area!

 34 Fun Things to Do in North Georgia